Sunreed's Simple Guide To Sound Healing

 1) What Is Sound Healing?
 What’s Sound Therapy?
 What is Sound Healing meditation?

-Sound Healing is a branch of the meditative therapeutic arts, whose promotion and clarification is the central intention of Sunreed Instruments and The Center Of Light.
+Sound Healing is a branch of the meditative therapeutic arts, whose promotion and clarification is the central intention of Sunreed Instruments and Sunreed Center.
 The use of sound is ancient with history in every culture around the world: to intensify experience, to manifest creation, to explore the mind, transform consciousness and invoke healing.
 From the medicine elder drumming, chanting and rattling over his subject, to the Tibetan monks enhancing their meditations and rituals with the sounds of drums, horns, bells, and precious metal bowls, to the ancient chants in Christian Cathedrals, and the Australian aborigine playing a didgeridoo to invoke his Ancestors, sound is and has been utilized since the earliest of times to heal, instill wellness, make connection, and enrich communion.

 Sound Healing can be broadly defined as the application of sound intentionally within the meditative and therapeutic arts.
 A doctor recommending to listen to music to help relax after surgery, as well as a therapist playing a metal bowl for a client, or a massage therapist playing soothing music during a massage, can all be viewed as forms of sound healing.
 Sound Healing can be defined very specifically as the intentional use of sound to create a vibrational environment which becomes a support for healing in the physical, mental, emotional, or spiritual aspects of our being.
 Sound is a powerful tool, because it is vibrational in nature.
 It affects us subconsciously, bypassing the thinking cognitive mind, making us react and listen, and effecting our moods without our conscious knowing.
 When sound reaches us, it disrupts our cognitive patterns of stress, redirects our attention, and shifts our feeling state all with little to no effort on our behalf.
 When this vibrational effect is coupled with clear intent (a focusing of awareness and ‘direction’ or ‘expectation’, to attune to or transform one's consciousness) we indeed have stepped into a powerful place.
 When sound is used our being comes into co-resonance with that vibration.
 Our thinking process stills, and the mind comes into present focus, in which we can intentionally move attention.
 With proper attention and intent, vibratory sound then allows access to coherent emotions (examples being loving kindness, empathetic joy, bliss and compassion) to stabilize the mind and body for enriching wellness.
 Through aligning with the fundamental, inherent quality of the sounds being generated, and coupling that with clear intent and coherence of emotion, heightened states of awareness can be reached, and 'expectations/intentions' made manifest.
 Whether we are praying for Divine intervention, or calling upon a holy being or medicine ally in the subtle realms of consciousness, it is the coupling of sound, with proper attention and intent which creates the portal, or dynamic, for elemental consciousness to, move, stir and manifest.
 Thus, sound is a powerful ally in the meditative arts for clarification, for transforming one’s life and for manifesting.
 When one understands the true nature of this "healing," alongside of the use of sound, one sees the great potential for wellness and growth.